 Donald A Hurd is Recording Secretary and Program Chair for Matinée Musicale membership.
 He has held these offices from our 2011-2012 season and will continue through our 2013-2015 season.
 Mr. Hurd is a professional organist, collaborative pianist and violinist.

-Nancy Martin, Treasurer in 2013-2014 and Active Member on our Board of Directors.
+Nancy Martin, Treasurer in 2013-2015, is an Active Member on our Board of Directors.